mravanelli/SincNet/README.md

 **2. Run the speaker id experiment.**

 - Modify the *[data]* section of *cfg/SincNet_TIMIT.cfg* file according to your paths.
 In particular, modify the *data_folder* with the *$OUTPUT_FOLDER* specified during the TIMIT preparation.
 The other parameters of the config file belong to the following sections:
- 1. *[windowing]*, that defines how each sentence is splitted into smaller chunks.
+ 1. *[windowing]*, that defines how each sentence is split into smaller chunks.
  2. *[cnn]*,  that specifies the characteristics of the CNN architecture.
  3. *[dnn]*,  that specifies the characteristics of the fully-connected DNN architecture following the CNN layers.
  4. *[class]*, that specify the softmax classification part.